Maikuolan/Common/_docs/YAML.md

 The YAML handler supports arrays (or using YAML terminology, collections, mappings, sequences, etc), integers, floats, booleans, null, strings (single-quoted, double-quoted, etc), literal-style strings (`|`), folded-style strings (`>`), hexadecimal number notation (`0x`), binary number notation (`0b`), and octal number notation (`0o`).

-The YAML handler does not (per PHP terminology) support callables, closures, or non-stringable, non-stdClass objects.
-If non-stringable, non-stdClass objects, closures, or callables are supplied to `reconstruct`, a fatal error will occur.
+The YAML handler does not (per PHP terminology) support callables, closures, enums, or non-stringable, non-stdClass objects (except when `AllowObjectUnserialize` is set to `true`, which should be generally avoided except when absolutely necessary).
+If unsupported data types are supplied to `reconstruct`, a fatal error will occur.
 Don't ever do this.

 ---

 ### Comments and implicit typing.

 The YAML handler allows YAML data to contain comments.
 The YAML handler considers all data, beginning with a non-escaped hash (`#`), and ending at any valid line ending (e.g., `\n`, `\r`), to be a comment.
-Therefore, all hashes *not* intended to indicate the beginning of a comment should be properly escaped (i.e., `\#`), in order to ensure the YAML data is processed as intended.
+Therefore, all hashes *not* intended to indicate the beginning of a comment should be properly escaped (i.e., like `\#`), in order to ensure the YAML data is processed as intended.

 The YAML handler implements implicit typing.
 Therefore, in order to avoid the "[Norway Problem](https://hitchdev.com/strictyaml/why/implicit-typing-removed/)", care should be taken to ensure that the appropriate quoting (or lack thereof) is used in order to obtain the appropriate data type.

 When implicit typing is insufficient for obtaining the appropriate data type, YAML tags can be used as a means of explicit typing.
-However, due to the risk of confusion, the risk of users misunderstanding the intentions of the tags used, and due to that the YAML handler's `reconstruct` method doesn't reconstruct tags, abuse of tags should be avoided, and they should be used only when needed.
+However, due to the risk of confusion, the risk of users misunderstanding the intentions of the tags used, and due to that the YAML handler's `reconstruct` method doesn't generally reconstruct tags except under specific circumstances, abuse of tags should be avoided, and should be used only when necessary.

 - When quoted (and assuming tags aren't used), the YAML handler will always resolve entries as strings.
 - The YAML handler will always resolve literals and folded entries as strings.
-- Within unprocessed YAML data, non-string data should never be quoted.
+- Within unprocessed YAML data, non-string data should never be quoted (except where tagged, and where that tagging is appropriate).
 - As long as it doesn't cause ambiguity within implicit typing, quotes for strings remains optional, and won't generally matter too much (i.e., quotes for strings aren't strictly enforced).
 However, whenever there's risk of ambiguity, strings should always be quoted.
 For example, `Foo: "false"`, `Foo: "123"`, and `Foo: "12.3"` would all resolve to strings, whereas `Foo: false`, `Foo: 123`, and `Foo: 12.3` would resolve to a boolean (`false`), an integer, and a float respectively.
 - Quoting for keys is treated in the same manner as quoting for values.

 When reconstructing YAML data, the preferred quotes to use for string values (and for that matter, whether to use quotes at all) can be controlled via the `Quotes` public property.
 However, the YAML handler won't normally apply quotes to keys (you can change that behaviour by setting `QuoteKeys` to `true` if you want).
-Therefore, if you ever need to reverse some YAML data for any reason (i.e., process some YAML data, maybe make some modifications, and then reconstruct it back into YAML data again), you should always approach quoting strictly, should never quote keys, and should never use `true`, `false`, or `null` as names for keys (because unquoted, they'll look like booleans or null, and neither booleans nor null can be used as the names of array keys in PHP, meaning that you'll need to quote them to forcefully identify them as strings, but the reconstruct method would unquote them when reconstructing the data, causing an inconsistency between the original YAML data and the reconstructed YAML data).
+Using `true`, `false`, or `null` as names for keys in your data should be avoided, as they risk looking like booleans or null, and neither booleans nor null can be used as the names of keys in PHP.
 Worth noting too, that PHP resolves both `null` and `false` to empty strings when used as array keys.

 ---